chalabi2/prop-voter/README.md

 2. **Key Import Fails**: Verify mnemonic format and chain CLI compatibility
 3. **Permission Errors**: Ensure proper file permissions on bin and key directories
 4. **Network Issues**: Check GitHub API access and rate limits
+5. **Governance API Errors**: The scanner fetches only the 25 most recent proposals to prevent API overload and compatibility issues with chains that have upgraded governance modules

 ### Logs